 Otherwise, the plant should grow decently in standard potting soil or hydroculture.

 Keep the soil evenly moist but not soggy, and feed regularly through the spring and summer with liquid fertilizer at half-strength.
 Mist often.
 Water less often in the winter, and do not feed it at all through the dark months.

 As a climber, the Philodendron Red Emerald likes the help of a sturdy, moist (sorry…) pole as it grows up.
 Moss poles are a popular choice, or attach the plant to a pole with clips (if you’re classy) or strips of nylon panty hose (if you grew up in my house).

-Philodendrons are sometimes attacked by aphids, scale insects and mealybugs if the conditions are too dry or too wet.
-Root rot occurs if the soil is too cold and wet for long.
+Philodendrons are sometimes attacked by aphids, scale insects and mealybugs if the soil conditions are too dry or too wet.
+Root rot occurs if the soil is too cold and wet for very long.

 Propagate new plants by taking cuttings at a joint and rooting these little guys in moist potting soil.

 P. erubescens likes a sheltered location with partial shade: officially, semi-shade to shade.
 Indoors, place this plant near a south- or east-facing window.

 With its roots in the tropics, the Red Emerald Philodendron prefers warmth and humidity, so misting this plant’s leaves is a good idea.
 For the happiest setup, stake your vine with water-absorbent poles (commonly made from wire and sphagnum moss).